-- Goal 3: Increase student enrollment.
+- Goal 3: Optimize enrollment.

-- Goal 4: Strengthen human resources.
+- Goal 6: Diversify and strengthen human resources.

 All students at CCA are expected to develop competence in our 6 life-long skills in addition to competence in occupational and discipline knowledge.
 The Life-Long Skills are: Written and Oral Communication, Critical Thinking, Quantitative Reasoning, Technology, Aesthetics and Personal Responsibility.
 These skills are the foundation of students’ education at Community College of Aurora.
 Students develop competence in one or more of these skills in all of their classes at CCA.